-In 2006, about 10 years ago as I write this article on a plane from Amsterdam to Singapore, I started a job at American Greetings Interactive (AGI).
+In 2006, about 10 years ago, as I write this article, on a plane from Amsterdam to Singapore, I started a job at American Greetings Interactive (AGI).
 AGI is a small division of the larger company American Greetings and they provide e-cards through many different brands which you have heard of.
 When I worked there, it was run very much like a start-up.
 There were cool, open spaces, and everyone walked around in jeans and t-shirts, talking about the latest, hip programming languages.
-I was hired to be a newer, friendlier kind of Unix administrator – was to be the main Linux administrator in web operations.
+I was hired to be a newer, friendlier kind of Unix administrator – the main Linux administrator in web operations.
 This was before the word DevOps, but basically it was the same idea – to actually interact with, respect, and try to help my developer brothers and sisters as well as maintain the large cluster of production servers.

 The very first day I started working there, my desktop computer was assigned to me and it was installed with some version of Windows.
-I knew this wouldn’t do for a hip, DevOps kind of systems administrator, so I formatted my it and installed Gentoo Linux.
-A couple of days later, my boss, and still friend Martin Andrews, walked up to me to chat with me.
+I knew this wouldn’t do for a hip, DevOps kind of systems administrator, so I formatted it and installed Gentoo Linux.
+A couple of days later, my boss, and still friend Martin Andrews, walked up to me to chat.
 As we spoke, he noticed I had Linux on my computer.
 He asked, “what happened to your computer?”
 I responded, “I put Linux on it, I didn’t think it would be a big deal?”
 He responded, “Oh, I don’t know, Corporate IT controls our desktops and you are not allowed to do that”(DUH duh DUHHHHHH)….and he walked away without saying too much more.
 I remember thinking to myself, “this couldn’t possibly be that big of a deal, I mean, could it?” – but, I was a little bit worried.
 I didn’t want to get fired from a brand new job, lol.

 And *that* is how I got the name Father Linux – feel free to ping me on Twitter any time @fatherlinux 🙂